 Juan Carlos and Evelyn Johanna Portillo, along with their children, Rebekah, Benjamin, and Hannah, have served as a pilot/mechanic family in Oaxaca, Mexico, with the MAF affiliate program Alas de Socorro Mexico (ADSM) for 13 years.
 Recently they completed a two-year assignment in Paramaribo, Suriname, with the MAF affiliate program Surinaamse Zendings Vliegdienst (SZV).
-They have now accepted an assignment to Guatemala with another MAF affiliate, AGAPE, where they started their missionary service in 1998.
-This transition includes helping Benjamin get settled in Colorado for an internship at IdRaHaJe Christian Camp before moving to Guatemala.
+They have spent the last 3 years in Guatemala.
+During this furlough they will help Hannah get settled in Virginia at Liberty University before returning to Guatemala as empty nesters.

 God calls the men and women of MAF to serve Him in unique ways.
 He may also be calling you to a special role in the Portillos’ ministry.
 Please prayerfully consider becoming a Ministry Partner with them through prayer and/or financial support.